rkouere/doctolib/README.md

   -d DATE, --date DATE  format : dd-mm-yyyy.
 Sets the date before which we
                         send a mail
   -u URL, --url URL     set the url to check
-  -p PASSWD, --pass PASSWD
-                        Specify the password for given username.
-If not given, script will prompt from stdin

 ```

 # How to get the URL